 - A maximum of twice the ordinary maximum for offenses of that class.

-Second-degree assault is a Colorado class 4 felony.
-Ordinarily, a class 4 felony carries a sentence of:
+Second-degree assault is an extraordinary risk Colorado class 4 felony.
+Ordinarily, an extraordinary risk class 4 felony carries a sentence of:

 - A fine of $2,000-$500,000.

 But because a baseball bat is a deadly weapon, the assault is also classified as a violent crime.
 Ralph’s prison sentence increases to:

 Five years is the midpoint of two-eight years, and sixteen is twice eight years, the ordinary maximum for an extraordinary risk class 4 felony.

 If you commit a sex crime that is also a crime of violence, the court must sentence you to an indeterminate term of at least the midpoint in the presumptive range for the class of offense up to a maximum of life in prison.

 If you are convicted of two or more separate crimes of violence arising out of the same incident, your sentences must be served consecutively rather than concurrently.
 The only exception is that the court may (in its discretion) order that your sentences be served concurrently (at the same time) if one of the violent crimes was: